Customer-Focused Business Operations

 The Bank of Yokohama conducts an annual customer satisfaction survey to gauge customer satisfaction in order to seek the candid opinions of our customers.
 We ask our customers to evaluate our efforts directly and use the results to improve our products and services.
 We continue to improve our efforts to become the bank and staff of choice by offering proposals that contribute to long-term asset development and asset management and by providing regular follow-up services to give customers confidence after purchase (signing of contracts).

 We conducted training, study sessions, and e-learning related to customer protection and compliance for all employees responsible for personal customers throughout the year to raise awareness.
 In addition, we are working to develop human resources with advanced expertise by encouraging staff to acquire qualifications related to customer protection etc. In particular, we are actively working to develop human resources with expertise and skills appropriate for financial professionals by encouraging them to acquire FP (financial planner) qualifications.
+In particular, we are working to increase the number of people obtaining FP Grade 1 and CFP qualifications, and the number of new qualification holders is increasing year by year, with 29 people in FY2022 and 49 people in FY2023.

 The status of our efforts for customer-oriented business operations is reflected in the personnel evaluations of both management and staff members.
 We are working to raise awareness of customer-oriented business operations from the standpoint of personnel evaluations of both management and staff members.